Skip to main content

 Cisco Webex

-An enterprise solution for video conferencing, online meetings, screen share and webinars.
-It provides for controlled ‘room’ access and this may be suited to clinical consultation and larger meetings.
+Cisco is an enterprise solution for video conferencing, online meetings, screen share and webinars.
+It provides for controlled ‘room’ access.
+This may be suited to clinical consultation and larger meetings.

 The Cisco Webex portfolio Includes: